cloudfoundry-incubator/kubo-disaster-recovery-acceptance-tests/README.md

 ## Running k-DRATs in your pipelines

-We encourage you to use our [`run-k-drats-master` CI task](https://github.com/cloudfoundry-incubator/kubo-disaster-recovery-acceptance-tests/tree/master/ci/run-k-drats) to run k-DRATS in your Concourse pipeline.
+We encourage you to use our [`set-kubconfig`](https://github.com/cloudfoundry-incubator/kubo-disaster-recovery-acceptance-tests/tree/master/ci/set-kubeconfig) and [`run-k-drats`](https://github.com/cloudfoundry-incubator/kubo-disaster-recovery-acceptance-tests/tree/master/ci/run-k-drats) CI tasks to run k-DRATS in your Concourse pipeline.

 Please refer to our k-drats [pipeline definition](https://github.com/cloudfoundry-incubator/backup-and-restore-ci/blob/master/pipelines/k-drats/pipeline.yml) for a working example.